 Some musicians hold still the obsolete view that an increased leading note (this is the A in the example above) will lead to an excellent playback.
 But this is in error.
 Such an intonation attitute leads to an diffuse and impure sound.
 In case the Scottish Chamber Orchestra would follow this idea, the sound result would be as presented in the following musical example:

 It is frequently asked whether it is possible that in a concert for piano and orchestra the orchestra follows the ideal of just intonation although the piano is tuned to equal temperament.
 This is no problem, as you can hear for yourself in the following example.

 In the following clip, both, piano and orchestra, are controlled to just intonation by Hermode Tuning.
 This sounds even better.
 Unfortunately this is only possible with digital and virtual pianos.

 Tuning both, piano and orchestra, to equal temperament, creates a dull and rough sound.
 Compare the wind instruments from time 02.27 on.
 Sensitive ears my notice this already during the string passages before.

 Here you see an amazing technologic and musical development: A pipe organ with Hermode Tuning inside.
 Each pipe has a tuning device, controlled by a magnetic drive.
 A CPU controls these magnetic drives in real time, depending on the current harmonic situation.
 The organ has been developed and constructed by the Mitteldeutscher Orgelbau at Bad Liebenwerda/ Germany.

-This organ is currently installed behind the Art-Deco facade of the St Petri-Pauli church in Eisleben, where Luther was baptized on November 11, 1483.
+This organ actually is installed behind an art nouveau front in the St. Petri-Pauli Church at Eisleben/ Germany.
+This is the church in which Martin Luther was baptized on November 11 in 1483.

 Further musical examples will be found in Examples.